Mark Flanagan (politician): Florida House of Representatives

 In 1994, Flanagan ran for the 68th district for the Florida House of Representatives, unseating incumbent Democrat Julie McClure.
 During his first term, Flanagan became the Vice Chair for the Manatee County Legislative Delegation.
 He also served on the Republican Conference Policy Committee from 1994 to 1996 and the Florida Family Safety Task Force from 1995 to 1996.
 He was re-elected in 1998 for a second term in the Florida House of Representatives.

 Throughout his second term, Flanagan served as the chair for the Manatee County Legislative Delegation.
 He also served as a member of the Budget Conference Committee from 1997 to 1998.
 Flanagan campaigned on his support for small businesses and tort reform, opposing tax increases, protecting families by fighting for the rights of the unborn, supporting federal vouchers for the Manatee County public school system, and safeguarding social security and medicare.

 Flanagan sponsored the "Move Over Act," which was signed into law by Governor Jeb Bush on May 1, 2002.
 The law required drivers move over a lane or slow down when approaching an authorized emergency vehicle stopped alongside a highway in Florida.
 Flanagan also passed legislation creating the state position of chief financial officer, closing some crime victims' public records, regulating hospital discharges of new mothers, and facilitating online corporate filings.

 Post-House Elections

 Unable to seek a fifth term in 2002 due to term limits, Flanagan ran for the District 21 state Senate seat, which had been vacated by former Senate President John McKay.
-Flanagan lost to Bradenton Republican Michael S. Bennett.
+Flanagan lost to Bradenton Republican Mike Bennett.

 In 2006, Mark Flanagan resigned as chairman of the Manatee County Republican Party to run for United States Congress in Florida's Thirteenth Congressional District, which had been vacated by former Florida Secretary of State Katherine Harris.
 Flanagan lost in the Republican primary to Vern Buchanan.

 In 2011, Flanagan was chosen as the co-chair for Manatee County for Mitt Romney's presidential campaign.